pyxisalp/assignments/db/README.md

 - design a ER model.
 - transform a ER model to a relation schema.
 - normalize a relational schema.
 (BCNF)
-- implement CRUD through ODBC
+- implement CRUD through ODBC.